jennyjoseph7/Mastersheetupdater/communication/README.md

 ### ✅ Step 1: Convert Payload
 The raw provider-specific message is transformed into a **standard internal payload format** .

-### ✅ Step 2: Credit Check
+### ✅ Step 2: Session Management

-Before sending any response or continuing processing, validate that the system has **sufficient credits**.
+✅ 1.
+When the Message Is From a Campaign

+        Only campaign messages will contain:

+        campaign_id

+        campaign_type (pre-sales / post-sales)

+        dealership_id

+✅ a) Validate or Create Person

+    Look up the Person using the phone number.

+    If found → reuse.

+    If not → create a new Person.

+✅ b) Validate or Create Session

+    Look for an existing active session with:

+        user_id

+        conversation_id

+        session_live = True

+        status != "completed"

+        application = "whatsapp"

+    If such a session exists → reuse it.
+    If not → create a new session.

+✅ c) Get Lead Information & Update Session

+Since campaigns contain campaign_id and campaign_type:

+If campaign_type = pre_sales → call pre_sales model/API

+If campaign_type = post_sales → call post_sales model/API

+Use one or more filters:

+campaign_id

+dealership_id

+phone_number

+Extract lead_id and update the session with this lead_id.

-### ✅ Step 3: Check for Existing Session
+✅ d) Dealership Credential Check

+    If dealership_id = "dave" → skip credential validation.

+    For all other dealerships → verify credentials using the appropriate model.
     - Look up a session using the **contact number**.
     - If an active session exists → continue the conversation.

-If no session exists:
-1. Check the **ContactStatus** model
-2. Identify the **last message sent within 1 day**
-3. If found → extract its associated `campaign_id`

-### ✅ Step 4: Pass data to Conversation
+### ✅ Step 3: Pass data to Conversation
 Send a temporary data to conversation :

 | Field        | Description                                      |